National Meeting 2m4f Handicap Hurdle Preview, Tips, Runners & Trends (Grand National Meeting)

 National Meeting 2m4f Handicap Hurdle Information:

-In April, the only thing racing fans are interested in is the Grand National tips from the OLBG expert racing tipsters, which of the forty runners are they predicting to win the showcase race at Aintree?
-We cover every race at the Aintree Grand National Meeting and below you can find links to all of the races for each of Thursday, Friday & Saturday.
+If you are interested in other predictions at Aintree, then head over to the Aintree tips page to see which runners are being supported by the OLBG racing tipsters and also compare those predictions to the runners that make the trend shortlist when added below.
+We cover every race at the Aintree Grand National Meeting, and below you can find links to all of the races for each of Thursday, Friday & Saturday.

 ALSO READ

-Below you will find the 2026 National Meeting 2m4f Handicap Hurdle Trends, see which patterns have occurred over the recent renewals that you may be able to use for the next renewal, we also have a section that looks at the National Meeting 2m4f Handicap Hurdle Trend Analysis.
+Below you will find the 2027 National Meeting 2m4f Handicap Hurdle Trends.
+See which patterns have occurred over the recent renewals that you may be able to use for the next renewal.
+We also have a section that looks at the National Meeting 2m4f Handicap Hurdle Trend Analysis.

-These are the top three quickest-run National Meeting 2m4f Handicap Hurdle over the last 20 renewals:
+These are the top three quickest-run National Meeting 2m4f Handicap Hurdle races over the last 20 renewals:

 3. Wellington Arch (4:53.33) in 2025

 Looking at the future form, is the winner worth following next time out?
-From the past 20 if you had followed the winner of the National Meeting 2m4f Handicap Hurdle next time out then you would have backed a total of 2 winners.
-Backing all 18 runners who have been out since to win at SP next time out, would have returned an LSP of -11.50.
-Before placing your bet on the 2026 National Meeting 2m4f Handicap Hurdle see which other runners today are being backed on the racing predictions page.
+Over the past 20 renewals, if you had followed the winner of the National Meeting 2m4f Handicap Hurdle next time out, then you would have backed a total of 1 winner.
+Backing all 18 runners who have been out since their win at SP next time out would have returned an LSP of -15.00.
+Whilst we wait for the 2027 National Meeting 2m4f Handicap Hurdle, remember you can get daily racing predictions from the expert tipsters on the racing predictions page.

 What the expert says...

-8 of the last 20 winners have been won by a runner coming from the Cheltenham Festival!
-The Coral Cup and the Martin Pipe are the two most productive producing three winners apiece, the last winner from the festival was Fennor Cross (2023) who was 11th in the Supreme.
+Eight of the last twenty winners have been won by a runner coming from the Cheltenham Festival!
+The Coral Cup and the Martin Pipe are the two most productive, producing three winners apiece; the last winner from the festival was Fennor Cross (2023), who was 11th in the Supreme.

 Andy Powell - Horse Racing Betting Expert - OLBG.com